SuperNEMO-DBD/SensitivityModule/README.md

 **reco.higher_electron_energy** : Energy of the highest-energy electron candidate, summed over all associated calorimeter hits (at the moment I don’t think more than 1 hit is allowed, but that could change in future).
 0 if no electron candidates.
 Corresponds to ** reco.electron_energies[0].

 **reco.lower_electron_energy** : Energy of the second-highest-energy electron candidate, summed over all associated calorimeter hits (at the moment I don’t think more than 1 hit is allowed, but that could change in future).
 0 if less than 2 electron candidates.
 Corresponds to reco.electron_energies[1].

+**reco.sum_electron_energy** : Summed energy of the two highest electron candidates.
+In this case this is the sum of the two variables above, the higher and lower electron energies.

 **reco.electron_energies** : Vector of all electron-candidate energies.
 In descending order of energy.